Privacy On Facebook

 When you created your Facebook account you'll have provided various bits of information, such as your name (obviously!), your date of birth, where you live, and perhaps your job or school too.
 You may have subsequently edited this as well for example to add any new relationships.

 To edit who can see your profile information you need to go to the "About Me" section in Facebook.
-At the top of the page click on your profile picture, then select the "About" menu heading.
+To do this, click on your profile picture at the top of the page and then select the "About" menu heading.
 You should now see all your profile information and be able to edit it too.